 About 2 years ago we had an idea.
 What if we bought a motorhome and set off together through Europe, living and working in the motorhome, developing a new piece of work as we go?
 Travelling continously for months with no final destination, a kind of slow touring/making/living experiment.
-We weren’t sure if it was an idea for an artwork or an idea for a holiday, but it sounded like something we wanted to do.

 At about the same time we had this idea, Britain started talking in earnest about leaving the EU.
 As British artists whose work travels throughout the world, who identify as Europeans as much as we do Brits the idea of breaking from that union scared us, and scares us still.
 We started to think about the journey in relation to Europe, the EU and its borders, and the parallel journeys being taken into Europe by people fleeing war and conflict.